ryanbrownhill/easing-curves-pres/README.md

-## SVG Animation Presentation
+## Easing Curves Presentation

-This is a quick presentation about SVG Animation.
+This is a quick presentation about Easing Curves

-Take a look at it on [Github Pages](https://ryanbrownhill.github.io/svg-animation-pres/#/)
+Take a look at it on [Github Pages](https://ryanbrownhill.github.io/easing-curves-pres/#/)